Why There Has Never Been a Better Time to Embrace Digital Finance

-Back in December last year, Generation CFO team members were using Zoom as we are a remote team distributed over much of the UK.
+Generation CFO team members have been using Zoom as we are a remote team distributed over much of the UK.
 It is a good tool and it helps us be more engaged, therefore more productive, and as a dispersed team, which can be isolating, we all benefit from “seeing” each other to feel part of the team.

-It might feel like we should put the COVID-19 crisis behind us as swiftly as possible, but it also presents an opportunity for you to enable your accounting and finance team like never before.
+As much as we might want to put the last 3 years behind us, the experience presents an opportunity to enable our accounting and finance teams like never before.
 We all know making a change can be hard.
 Some change can feel too hard.
 But some change is necessary.

 We need to build a foundation for change.

 When making change, the first thing we have to do is prepare ourselves and our teams to accept it.
 We need to make it necessary and unavoidable.
 A burning platform, so to speak.
 That’s what has made change so successful during the pandemic.

 We need to smash the status quo to successfully make a change.
 This is the hardest part; people will argue against change, especially if the status quo supports their current ways of working.

 In Zoom’s case, their marketing team had been challenging the status quo for nine years.
 It offered low cost, ubiquitous conversations whenever and wherever you want, but it was slow going.
 Then COVID-19 struck.
 In nine weeks, the world could not support the status quo.
 We thawed to the opportunity, and the rest is history.

 In the digital finance space, we could argue that a combination of automation and business demand is driving the need for change.
 We need to make that feel as necessary as the shift to Zoom.
 The good news is that people are currently more accepting of new ideas and ways of working.